Soontao/cds-mysql/README.md

 ## Setup

-put the `default-env.json` file into the root directory of your CAP project, with `mysql` credential information.
+for development, just put the `default-env.json` file into the root directory of your CAP project, with `mysql` credential information.

 please **NOTICE** that, the `{ tags: ['mysql'] }` is the key which used for service credential lookup in CAP framework.